 G Hughes Sugar Free Polynesian Sauce is great as a dip, marinade, or dressing and works perfectly in stir frys and BBQ dishes on the grill.
 It has all the flavor you crave without making you cheat on your diet!

-Just like Chick-fil-A’s Polynesian sauce, this sugar-free substitute has ingredients like tomato paste, vinegar, and garlic powder, but instead of the corn syrup it uses fruit juices instead, which have almost no sugar.
+Just like Chick-fil-A’s Polynesian sauce, this sugar-free substitute has ingredients like tomato paste, vinegar, and garlic powder, but instead of corn syrup, it uses fruit juices instead, which have almost no sugar.

 12. Wok of Life Sauce – Best Keto Alternative